zanerock/cloudsite/site/docs/getting-started/your-first-site.md

 ## Register your domain name

 While there are ways to host a website without a domain name, Cloudsite currently does require a domain name.
 If you don't have a domain name already, you'll first need to register a domain name.
-You can find details on [choosing]/docs/user-guides/domain-names#choosing-a-domain-name) and [registering]/docs/user-guides/domain-names#register-your-domain-name) a domain name in the [domain names guide](/docs/user-guides/domain-names).
+Refer to our [domain name selection guide](/docs/user-guides/domain-name-selection) for ideas on finding a good name.
+If you register the domain with AWS Route 53, then that should be all you need to do as far as the domain name goes.

+If you already have a domain name, then refer to our [domain name configuration guide](/docs/user-guides/domain-name-configuration) on how to either [transfer a domain to Route 53](/docs/user-guides/domain-name-configuration#transfer-a-domain-to-route-53) or how to [configure 3rd party registered domains](/docs/user-guides/domain-name-configuration#configure-3rd-party-registered-domains).

 ## Prepare your site files

-Cloudsite hosts primarily _static websites_, with some support for specific dynamic content and actions via plugins.
+Cloudsite hosts primarily [_static websites_](/docs/user-guides/static-websites), with some support for specific dynamic content and actions via plugins.
 Basically a static site is one defined entirely by a set of files.
 There are methods to turn dynamic websites, like a WordPress site, into static sites and we cover a number of specific options in the [website development guides](/docs/category/website-development).

 Regardless of the method used to generate the static files, at the end of the day, you end up with a collection of files in a director.
 We call those files the _source files_.
 For our example, we'll have a single source file:
 ```html